 The tournament takes place over two weeks in late June and early July, culminating with the Ladies' and Gentlemen's Singles Final, scheduled for the second Saturday and Sunday respectively.

 Wimbledon traditions include a strict dress code for competitors, the eating of strawberries and cream by the spectators, and Royal patronage.

-Centre Court Shopping Centre are proud to sponsor AFC Wimbledon the local professional football club based playing in League Two of the Football League.
-The Dons currently play at Kingsmeadow, and are managed by Neil Ardley.
+Centre Court Shopping Centre are proud to sponsor AFC Wimbledon the local professional football club based playing in League One of the Football League.
+The Dons have recently returned to Wimbledon and now play their home games at Plough Lane.
 For tickets, latest fixtures and news please visit their website.

 'For beauty and size Wimbledon Theatre would not disgrace Shaftesbury Avenue'